 Preliminary Contest Information -- June

-Participation: Each county may enter a total of five, 4-member teams and a unlimited number of individuals in the junior and senior contestsThose four teams can be any combination of junior and senior teams as long as at least one of the five teams is in a different division.
+Participation: Each county may enter a total of five, 4-member teams and a unlimited number of individuals in the junior and senior contestsThose five teams can be any combination of junior and senior teams as long as at least one of the five teams is in a different division.
 The scores from the three highest scoring individuals will be totaled for the team score.
 All individuals will be eligible for individual honors.

 Junior Eligibility: Each county may enter a maximum of four, four-member teams and an unlimited number of individuals.
-Contestants must not have passed their 14th birthday by January 1, 2023.
+Contestants must not have passed their 14th birthday by January 1, 2024.
 All youth that are of Junior age must judge in the Junior contest and may not move up to senior division early.

-Senior Eligibility: Contestants must have passed their 14th birthday and cannot have passed their 19th birthday as of January 1, 2023.
+Senior Eligibility: Contestants must have passed their 14th birthday and cannot have passed their 19th birthday as of January 1, 2024.
 Each county may enter a maximum of four, four-member teams and an unlimited number of individuals.
 Exceptions for additional entries are:

 • Any 4-H member that has completed a year of college should be entered as an extra individual and not part of your team.
 If this individual has undergone training for a post secondary livestock-judging contest, he or she is not eligible for this contest.